Generated Black Hills canyon stream scene representing French Creek in South Dakota, not an exact location photo

 The park's clearest named trail access near Horse Camp for anglers building a structured day.

-French Creek Horse Camp corridor
+French Creek Horse Camp area

 A practical staging point for the trail-and-crossing sections of the creek.